 The forestry division provides opportunity for citizens to get involved with the urban forest.
 Citizen Forester training is held twice a year in the spring and fall (Citizen Forester brochure).
 Information is provided on benefits that trees provide and how to correctly plant a tree.
 Citizens who attend a Citizen Forester training are asked to get involved with community tree planting projects and help teach others correct tree planting procedures.
 Citizen Pruner is a volunteer program that teaches proper pruning techniques (http://www.mntreesource.com/rochester-mn.html).
 Volunteers are organized to help maintain city trees.
 Upon completion of the Citizen Pruner class residents can sign up for events and put their newly gained knowledge to work.

-Wood Chips - load yourself piles *residential customers only*
+Wood Chips - load yourself pile *residential customers only*

-Park and Forestry is no longer accepting wood chip orders.
-There are two load yourself wood chip locations that are available to residential customers at Zumbro South Park Garden Plots (1111 Mayowood Road SW) and Lincolnshire Park (5276 Members Parkway NW).
-These locations will be refilled as supplies are available.
+Parks and Forestry is no longer accepting wood chip orders.
+There is one load yourself wood chip location available to residential customers at Zumbro South Park Garden Plots (1111 Mayowood Road SW).
+This location will be refilled as supplies are available.